About Grand Canyon Council

 MISSION STATEMENT

-The mission of the Grand Canyon Council, Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+The mission of the Grand Canyon Council, Scouting America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 VISION STATEMENT